 What is a field?

 In our example above you see several columns: Headline, Status, Subheadline, Header Image, etc. These columns are called fields.
 Fields give structure to your tables and allow you to record relevant details.
 Each field has a field type, which is determined by you when you create the field or can be changed later.
 Here are some possible field types.
 Numbers, checkboxes, date fields, single select, long text and many more.
 Depending on the type of information, you select the appropriate field type.

-The type "Long Text" is very suitable for notes, for example, as you can make multi-line entries clearly here.
-If you want to add images to your table, select the field type "Image".
-For checklists, the field type "Checkboxes" is suitable, and so on.
+The "Long Text" type is very suitable for notes, for example, because you can make multi-line entries clearly here.
+If you want to add images to your table, choose the field type "Image".
+For checklists the field type "Checkboxes" is suitable and so on.
 Just click through here and try out what is possible in your spreadsheet.

 Add a new field

 To add a new field, simply click on the + button.
 The column menu shown above will open and you can select the name and field type for your new column.
 Your spreadsheet can then be enlarged as you wish.

 Changing the column type of an existing field

 If you find that a column type doesn't match the information you want to enter after all, you can change the column type later.
 Click on the drop-down menu next to the field name and then click on "Customize column type".
 This works even if data has already been entered in the field.